Can't Pay Wages and Salaries

 Severe penalties may then be issued to directors if they have not done what is in the best interest Creditors.

 - Personal liability for part or all the company debts

 - Disqualification as acting as a director.
 Max 15 years

 Creditor interest a priority.

-Directors responsibility is always to represent the company in the best possible way.
+Directors responsibility, however, is always to represent the company in the best possible way.
 Therefore, when a company faces Liquidation, the Creditor’s position should always have priority.

-A director must do what is best for all parties associated with the business, and if seen as preferring a Creditor over another, then this, however, may be considered a preference.
+A director, therefore, must do what is best for all parties associated with the business, and if seen as preferring a Creditor over another, then this, however, may be considered a preference.